 In connection with the IPO, we established a Nominating and Corporate Governance Committee, comprised of Messrs.
 Lacy, Mailender and Wolfram, and chaired by Mr. Wolfram, which identifies and recommends the individuals qualified to be nominated for election to the Board of Directors, recommends the member of the Board of Directors qualified to be nominated for election as its Chairperson, recommends the members and chairperson for each committee of the Board of Directors, periodically reviews and assesses our Corporate Governance Guidelines and Principles and Code of Business Conduct and Ethics and oversees the annual self-evaluation of the performance of the Board of Directors and the annual evaluation of the performance of our management.
-The Nominating and Corporate Governance Committee operates pursuant to a charter that was adopted in October 2014, The Oak Hill Funds have the right to nominate the members of the Nominating and Corporate Governance Committee, up to a number of nominees not to exceed the number of directors designated by the Oak Hill Funds on the Board of Directors, and the remaining members will be nominated by the Board of Directors.
+The Nominating and Corporate Governance Committee operates pursuant to a charter that was adopted in October 2014, The Oak Hill Funds have the right to nominate the members of the Nominating and Corporate Governance Committee of Directors, and the remaining members will be nominated by the Board of Directors.
 For so long as the Oak Hill Funds (or one or more of their affiliates, to the extent assigned thereto) own 20% or more of the voting power of the outstanding shares of our common stock, the Nominating and Corporate Governance Committee did not meet in 2014.